Rick May

 Richard James May (September 21, 1940 – April 5, 2020) was a Canadian-American actor, theatrical performer, director, and teacher.
 May provided the English-language voice for Peppy Hare and Andross in Star Fox 64, the Soldier in Team Fortress 2, and Dr. M in Sly 3: Honor Among Thieves, among other video game characters.
-He also played Inspector Lestrade in the long running radio show The Further Adventures of Sherlock Holmes from, 1998 through 2020.
+He also played Inspector Lestrade in the long running radio show The Further Adventures of Sherlock Holmes from 1998 through 2020.

 Early life

 May was born on September 21, 1940.
 He was raised in Washington and Canada.
 May attended Roosevelt High School in Seattle and St. Olaf College (class of 1962) in Northfield, Minnesota.
+It was at Roosevelt High School in 1957 that he began his acting career, performing at a Meet-The-Teacher event at the school.
 He became a naturalized U.S. citizen in 1960.

 Career

 May served in the U.S. military and was stationed in Japan, where he coordinated USO shows in Tokyo.
 May returned to the Seattle area to serve as the director of the Renton Civic Theatre and Civic Light Opera in Renton, Washington.
 In one production of the Cotton Patch Gospel in Renton, May played all 21 roles with a variety of voices.
-He retired from the Renton Civic Theatre in 2001 to begin his own theater company in Kirkland, Washington, and become a full-time actor.
+He retired from the Renton Civic Theatre in 2002 to begin his own theater company in Kirkland, Washington, and become a full-time actor.

-May began voice acting in video games in the late 1990s, including roles as Peppy Hare and Andross in Star Fox 64; various campaign characters, including Genghis Khan in Age of Empires II, and the Soldier in Team Fortress 2.
+May began voice acting in video games in the late 1990s, including roles as Peppy Hare and Andross in Star Fox 64; various campaign characters, including Genghis Khan in Age of Empires II and the Soldier in Team Fortress 2.

 From 1998 through 2020, May played Inspector Lestrade in the Imagination Theatre radio series The Further Adventures of Sherlock Holmes.
 He also played Lestrade in the related radio series The Classic Adventures of Sherlock Holmes, and played various roles in other Imagination Theatre radio dramas.
 The last two episodes of The Further Adventures of Sherlock Holmes to feature May were recorded in late 2019, and were first broadcast in May 2020.
 May played the role of Inspector Lestrade longer than any other actor in the history of broadcasting.